michael105/slterm/README.md

 So, in my quest to slim down all programs I'm using, I'm about to strip unicode and utf8 support.

 Yet I managed to get a memory footprint of around 8MB.
+Ok.
+Added all patches, and with the current history of 10k lines, it's at 12MB.
 (>20MB before)
 I'm always keeping more than 10 terminals open, so that sums up.
+What now has two meanings.
+I have to look for what exactly blows that much.
+Every Glyph (char at the screen, with attributes and colors) now needs 4 Bytes. ( around 16Bytes before stripping unicode and rgb)

 The smaller memory footprint also pays out in a more responsive system overall, improving st's speed as well.
 (3x here) Ok.